+35725368683

 Basics of yacht registration in Cyprus

-• Provisional registration: is for 6 months, renewable one time for 3 months.
-It can happen at the Registry, or in any of the consular posts of Cyprus, with the help of consular officers.
+• Provisional registration is for 6 months, renewable once for 3 months.
+It can be done at the Registry, or in any of the consular posts of Cyprus.

-• Permanent registration: this is the most common type of registration.
-If the vessel was previously registered in a foreign registry, a certificate of deletion from that previous registry would be required.
+• Permanent registration is the most common type of registration.
+If the vessel was previously registered in a foreign registry, a certificate of deletion from that previous Registry would be required.

-• Parallel registration: two categories; parallel-in and parallel-out.
+• Parallel registration has two categories: parallel-in and parallel-out.

 • Parallel-in registration is where foreign vessels belonging to a Cyprus shipping company under a bareboat charter are granted the Cyprus flag for 2 years (renewable).
 Such a foreign-registered ship is registered in the Special Book of Parallel Registration.